myano/jenni/README.md

-Jenni
+jenni
 =====

-jenni is a python IRC bot maintained and developed by Michael Yanovich.
-This project was originally created by Sean B. Palmer.
+jenni is a python IRC bot.
+This project is now in "maintenance mode."
+Please do not expect any bugs or features to be fixed.
+Try *Sopel* instead, https://sopel.chat/

 Installation & Configuration
 ============================